 Along with helping to control the pain associated with Melorheostosis, medical marijuana may also help to reduce the inflammation that is caused by the disease.
 As with traditional pain medication, prescription anti-inflammatory medications, commonly referred to as non-steroidal anti-inflammatory drugs, or NSAIDs, come with the potential for negative side effects.
 Nausea, vomiting, diarrhea, constipation and decreased appetite are common side-effects.
 With extended use, NSAIDs may cause damage to your liver or kidneys.

-Not only has medical marijuana been used for centuries as a pain reliever, but recent studies have supported the conclusion that medial marijuana does work as a valid pain relief option, with considerably less negative side-effects.
-A recent study shoed that by adding medical marijuana to the opiate based pain medication regime of sufferers of severe or chronic pain, study participants experienced on average a 27 percent drop in pain levels without adding to the level of opiates found in their blood-levels.
+Not only has medical marijuana been used for centuries as a pain reliever, but recent studies have supported the conclusion that medical marijuana does work as a valid pain relief option, with considerably less negative side-effects.
+A recent study showed that by adding medical marijuana to the opiate-based pain medication regime of sufferers of severe or chronic pain, study participants experienced on average a 27 percent drop in pain levels without adding to the level of opiates found in their blood levels.
 Numerous other studies on cancer patients have also concluded that medical marijuana offers significant analgesic benefits to pain sufferers.
-Those same studies have also shown medical marijuana to be effective in combating the nausea, vomiting and loss of appetite that they may be experiencing as a result of the numerous traditional medications they may have been prescribed.
+Those same studies have also shown medical marijuana to be effective in combating nausea, vomiting and loss of appetite that they may be experiencing as a result of the numerous traditional medications they may have been prescribed.

 Medical marijuana may also be able to help with the inflammation that is often associated with Melorheostosis.
 Along with THC, medical marijuana also contains Cannabidiol, or CBD.
 CBD is an important component of marijuana which has been shown to have anti-inflammatory properties.
 Along with CBD, medical cannabis has been shown to reduce tissue inflammation as a result of the presence of the compound β-caryophyllene.
 Both CBD and β-caryophyllene work to reduce inflammation in soft tissue that can cause pain in those suffering from Melorheostosis.